-9. Arena size for this competition may be either $20 \text{ m} \times 40 \text{ m}$ or $20 \text{ m} \times 60 \text{ m}$ .
+Arena size for dressage may be either 20 m x 40 m or 20 m x 60 m.

 GENERAL SHOW MANAGEMENT CONSIDERATIONS

 A smooth-running show is the result of careful planning and delegation of responsibilities to capable and reliable individuals.
 After the date and location of the show has been determined, the show management should appoint committees or individuals to assume definite responsibilities.
 The following suggestions are offered for your information and consideration.